 According to the BLS, the median salary for human resources managers was $104,440 in May 2015.
 Salaries for the lowest 10% were around $61,300, while the highest 10% brought in roughly $187,200.
 Human resources directors have earnings at the higher end of that range.

 Recent bachelor’s degree program graduates will typically start out in entry-level HR positions at the low end of the salary scale, but can move up in salary with experience, advanced education and industry certification.

 Education and Training

 Education requirements for human resources directors vary.
 Most entry-level HR positions require a bachelor’s degree.
 Many employers prefer to hire candidates with previous work experience and industry certification, such as the Professional in Human Resources (PHR®), Senior Professional in Human Resources (SPHR®) or Global Professional in Human Resources (GPHR®) designations granted by the HR Certification Institute.

 An in-depth understanding of human behavior and workplace dynamics is vital to succeed in a human resources director role.
-Aspiring HR directors can learn how to motivate staff, improve productivity and reduce turnover by pursuing a bachelor’s degree in applied psychology with a concentration in organizational psychology.
-Coursework typically includes lifespan development and psychology, introduction to psychology, applied psychology, and employment and personality testing.
+Aspiring HR directors can learn how to motivate staff, improve productivity and reduce turnover by pursuing a bachelor’s degree in applied psychology with a concentration in organizational psychology or a bachelor's degree in human resources management.

 Many employers offer opportunities for continuing education.
-It’s possible to gain an entry-level job with a bachelor’s degree and use an employer’s tuition assistance program to pay for a graduate program such as a master's in organizational leadership.
+It's possible to gain an entry-level job with a bachelor’s degree and use an employer’s tuition assistance program to pay for a graduate program such as a master's in organizational leadership.

 Is a Human Resources Director Career in Your Future?